NeehanNeel/NeehanNeel/README.md

 **About Me**

-Currently engaged with E Corp, I’m a curious and driven individual actively expanding my skill set in photography and videography.
+Currently engaged with **E Corp**.
+I’m a curious and driven individual actively expanding my skill set in photography and videography.
 With a solid foundation in coding, I’m always open to insightful discussions and collaborations in technology and development.

 **What I Do**